adgibs/convertigo-privacy/README.md

-# convertify-privacy
+# Convertigo-privacy
-# Privacy Policy for Convertify
+# Privacy Policy for Convertigo

 **Last Updated: February 5, 2026**

 ## Overview

-Convertify ("the App") is developed by Andrew G. This privacy policy explains how the App handles your information.
+Convertigo ("the App") is developed by Andrew G. This privacy policy explains how the App handles your information.

 ## Data Collection

-**Convertify does not collect, store, or transmit any personal data.**
+**Convertigo does not collect, store, or transmit any personal data.**

 The App:
 - Does NOT require an account or login